A-Star100/sonicbot/README.md

 ## dumbbot.py
 His sole purpose is for memes.
 He can only go forward and (occasionally) jump.
 Good luck with him.

+## 2dbot.py
+A completely different bot optimized for 2D games such as Sonic Before The Sequel and more.

 ## FAQ